West Virginia Pesticide Exposure Attorneys

 Pesticides are a mainstay of rodent and insect control.
 Because they have been approved for use in your home and on your food, you reasonably may believe these chemicals are safe for your family.
 However, many of the agents that prove deadly to pests also cause damage to the human body.
 By the time researchers draw a correlation between a specific pesticide and serious illness, the damage is done.

 Calwell Luce diTrapano PLLC was founded in 1976 to seek justice for personal injury victims.
-Through our in-depth investigations, we discover unobvious and hidden causes of rare, debilitating medical conditions and prove the parallels to irresponsible pesticide use.
+Our Our West Virginia pesticide exposure attorneys will complete in-depth investigations, we discover unobvious and hidden causes of rare, debilitating medical conditions and prove the parallels to irresponsible pesticide use.

 Damage to children’s nervous systems because of pesticide exposure